 If you are a parent who has decided to leave an abusive relationship, you are possibly doing the best, hardest thing you will ever do.
 This is hard for anyone, but if your abuser uses the broken custody court system against you it will become much harder.
+You may need custody court help.

 Keep a copy of any and all police reports, interactions with child protective services, orders of protection, etc. Document and photograph bruises or injuries you or your children receive.
 Save text messages between you and your ex, even if they’re upsetting and your first instinct is to delete them.
 Keep a journal documenting harassment, threats, etc, and also people who may have witnessed them.